mapbox/dr-ui/docs/src/pages/guides/split-pages/sections/how-to.md

 #### SplitPage wrapper

-Use the SplitPage component to create a wrapper for each markdown partial file.
+Use the [SplitPage component](https://github.com/mapbox/dr-ui/blob/main/src/components/page-layout/split-page.js) (`@mapbox/dr-ui/page-layout/split-page`) to create a wrapper for each markdown partial file.
 You will likely also need to create a local wrapper component to pass the page's constants file to the component - the Feedback component requires data from the constants file.

-1. Create a local component and load in the SplitPage component and your local constants file.
+1. Create a local component: `split-page-shel.js`.
+2. Import the SplitPage component: `import SplitPage from '@mapbox/dr-ui/page-layout/split-page';`
+3. Import the site's local constant's file.
-2. Pass all props and the constants to the SplitPage component:
+4. Pass all props and the `constants` to the SplitPage component.

+##### Example

 {{ <CodeSnippet code={`${SplitPageShell}`} highlighter={() => highlightJsx} filename="src/components/split-page-shell.js" />}}

+#### Define SplitPage wrapper in the Batfish configuration

-Update `batfish.config.js` to define the new wrapper on the markdown partial files:
+1. Update `batfish.config.js` to define the new wrapper on the markdown partial files:

 {{ <CodeSnippet code={`jsxtremeMarkdownOptions: {
 getWrapper: resource => {